What are the schools in Bergamo like?

 When we asked about the schools in Bergamo, they said...

 "The International School of Bergamo (ISB) is a private, non-profit, co-educational school offering an international curriculum for students aged 3 to 18.
 ISB is accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
 The school offers a rigorous academic program in English, with Italian language and culture classes.
 ISB also offers a wide range of extracurricular activities, including sports, music, art, and drama.
 The International School of Bergamo-Oriocenter (ISBO) is a private, non-profit, co-educational school offering an international curriculum for students aged 3 to 18.
 ISBO is accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
 The school offers a bilingual program in English and Italian, with a focus on Italian language and culture.
 ISBO also offers a wide range of extracurricular activities, including sports, music, art, and drama.
 The International School of Bergamo-Città Alta (ISBCA) is a private, non-profit, co-educational school offering an international curriculum for students aged 3 to 18.
 ISBCA is accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
 The school offers a bilingual program in English and Italian, with a focus on Italian language and culture.
 ISBCA also offers a wide range of extracurricular activities, including sports, music, art, and drama.
 The International School of Bergamo-Lecco (ISBL) is a private, non-profit, co-educational school offering an international curriculum for students aged 3 to 18.
 ISBL is accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
 The school offers a bilingual program in English and Italian, with a focus on Italian language and culture.
-ISBL also offers a wide range of extracurricular activities, including sports, music, art, and drama," explained one expat living in Bergamo, Italy.
+ISBL also offers a wide range of extracurricular activities, including sports, music, art, and drama," said one expat in Bergamo with children at .

 Other Questions: